cdapio/cdap/cdap-docs/metadata-management/source/index.rst

 - Provide IT with the traceability needed in governing datasets and in applying compliance rules through seamless integration with other extensions.

-- Tracker has consistent definitions of metadata-containing information about the data to reconcile differences in terminologies.
+- Metadata management has consistent definitions of metadata-containing information about the data to reconcile differences in terminologies.

 - It helps you in the understanding of the lineage of your business-critical data.